Influence of Caste System in Clothing – Ancient India

 “An early (staged) photograph to show Great Andamanese women (and the odd male) with a wide variety of hairstyles and body painting patterns.
 Clearly visible are only the wide variety of hair cuts.
 Notable also on the extreme left and right two women with bands for carrying infants.
 The people to the left of the centre pole are said to be showing body paint signifying mourning, those on the right celebratory paint.
 The girl, second from the right, in the middle row is said to be painted in red ochre as a sign for rejoicing.” – Citation from Clothes, Clay and Beautycare (of Great Andamanese people), by George Weber

 Palaeolithic Indian inhabitants worshipped idols and deities, sacred status of animals including cows, peacocks, cobras, elephants, and plants like pipal, thulasi, and neem.
 The aboriginal people of India traditionally lived a hunter-gatherer lifestyle, and mostly wore little (or no) clothing, made of animal skin and vegetation.
-Ancient Indian Adivasis much like other Negrito, Australoid & Mongoloid natives wore elaborate jewellery in form of stones, animal claws, feathers etc.
+Ancient Indian aborigines much like other Negrito, Australoid & Mongoloid natives wore elaborate jewellery in form of stones, animal claws, feathers etc.

 INDUS VALLEY CIVILIZATION (3300–1500 BCE)

 The Neolithic age marks the onset of urban Indus Valley Civilisation – one of the earliest sites with evidence of farming and herding in South Asia, which also meant access to fibres like cotton, flax, and linen.
-Archaeological remains of silk fibres from Harappan sites suggest people also wore silks textiles and knew silk farming techniques.
+Archaeological remains of silk fibres from Harappan sites suggest people used silk textiles.
 Indus valley figurines wear elaborate jewellery including necklaces, anklets, earrings, and bangles in stone, terracotta, gold, copper/bronze.
 Bead jewellery was popularly traded in this era.
 An Indus Valley female skeleton on display at the National Museum, New Delhi, wears a bangle on left hand.
 People covered their lower body with a short rectangular wrap tied with waist bands/belts.
 Figurines of this era also feature intricately detailed hairstyles and headgear, including flower decorations and a female in a turban.
 Men left their hair long, at times tied into buns.
 Nudity was a natural and acceptable notion in Indus Valley.
 While Varna system itself didn’t exist in Harappa-Mohenjo Daro cultures, it’s noteworthy that the priest-king figurine is more decorative than other figurines which are chiefly unclothed.
 Clothing was clearly established as a medium to express social status.

 AUSTRO-ASIATIC & SINO-TIBETIAN